QB Rivers 'not shutting it down any time soon'

-Philip Rivers says he believes he has several years left as an NFL quarterback but that when he does retire, he'd like to become a high school football coach for his sons when they are older.
+Philip Rivers says he believes he has several years left as an NFL quarterback, but that when he does retire, he'd like to become a high school football coach for his sons when they are older.

 The 35-year-old Rivers, who is under contract with the Chargers for three more seasons, told ESPN's Adam Schefter on his Know Them From Adam podcast that he feels good physically and still enjoys the preparation needed to be an NFL quarterback.

-"I don't want hang on at the end and just be a guy that's hanging on.
+"I don't want to hang on at the end and just be a guy that's hanging on.
 But if I still feel like I can help a team and I enjoy it the way I do and more importantly, if the team feels that I can help them. ...
 I don't see myself shutting it down any time real soon," he said.

 He said the team's move to Los Angeles doesn't affect that view of his future.